Compare credit cards for low income earners in Australia and find a card that suits your financial situation.

 What eligibility criteria do I have to meet to apply?

-Apart from meeting minimum income requirements, you should be at least 18 years old, and a permanent Australian resident and have a healthy credit history.
+Apart from meeting minimum income requirements, you should be at least 18 years old, a permanent Australian resident and have a healthy credit history.

 How quickly can I complete the application?

 If you wish to submit an online application and have the required information at hand, the process should take around 10 to 15 minutes, depending on the card provider.

 The norm is that they don’t, but the ANZ Frequent Flyer credit card is a low income card that comes linked to the Qantas Frequent Flyer program.

 Do I have to pay a fee for balance transfers?

 This depends on the credit card you choose.
 While some cards offer fee-free balance transfers, some others might require you to pay a one or two percent balance transfer fee.